DSpace/RestContract/resourcepolicies.md

 Return codes:
 * 200 Ok if the operation succeed and a group is linked to this resource policy
+* 204 No content - if the operation succeed but no group is set for this policy
 * 401 Forbidden - if you are not authenticated and the policy is not related to the Anonymous group
 * 403 Unauthorized - if you are not logged in with sufficient permissions.
 See the requirement in the GET Single Resource Policy endpoint
 * 404 Not found - if the resource policy doesn't exist (or was already deleted)